Free lacrosse scoreboard with countdown clock

 PLL — Reinventing Professional Lacrosse

-The Premier Lacrosse League has transformed professional lacrosse since its 2019 launch.
-The tour-based model brings elite lacrosse to cities across North America, the ESPN/ABC media deal puts games on national television, and innovations like the 2-point arc (goals scored from beyond a marked line count as 2 points) have made the game more exciting for casual fans.
-The PLL's merger with MLL in 2021 consolidated the professional outdoor game, and the league continues to expand its reach and revenue.
+The Premier Lacrosse League has transformed top-level lacrosse since its 2019 launch.
+The tour-based model brings elite lacrosse to cities across North America, the ESPN/ABC media deal puts games on national television, and rule changes like the 2-point arc (goals scored from beyond a marked line count as 2 points) have made the game more exciting for casual fans.
+The PLL's merger with MLL in 2021 consolidated the top-level outdoor game, and the league continues to expand its reach and revenue.

 International Expansion — 80+ Nations and Growing